Swiss bankers fear more bloodletting after UBS job cuts

-ZURICH Switzerland's 110,000 bank employees fear more bloodletting after UBS UBSN.VX said it would cut staff by 15 percent, a move likely to take a heavy toll on an economy heavily reliant on finance and banking.
+ZURICH Nov 2 Switzerland's 110,000 bank employees fear more bloodletting after UBS said it would cut staff by 15 percent, a move likely to take a heavy toll on an economy heavily reliant on finance and banking.

 "Now, you're instantly afraid when someone doesn't answer the phone or answer email," said a Zurich-based trader at a Swiss bank.